viamrobotics/docs/docs/components/motor/fake.md

 ## Test the motor

-Once your motor is configured and your robot is connected, go to the [**Control** tab](/fleet/machines/#control) and click on the motor's dropdown panel.
+Once your motor is configured and your machine is connected, go to the [**Control** tab](/fleet/machines/#control) and click on the motor's dropdown panel.
 Use the buttons to try turning your motor forwards or backwards at different power levels and notice how the **Position** number changes.

 ![Motor control panel.](/components/motor/control.png)